Tax Software for Small Business: TurboTax vs H&R Block vs FreeTaxUSA

 Use software if: You're a sole proprietor or single-member LLC with straightforward income and expenses, revenue under $200,000, and no multi-state complexity.

 Hire a CPA if: You're an S-corp or partnership, have employees, operate in multiple states, or have revenue over $200,000.
-The cost ($400–$1,200) pays for itself in missed deductions and strategic planning.
+The cost is justified by strategic planning, entity-selection advice, and compliance assurance that software cannot provide.

 BOI Reporting Update (March 2026)